makannew/use-delayed-state/README.md

 // canceling any ongoing delayed state cancelSetState();

-// setState along with setState with delay
+// setState along with setState with delay in one render
 // below codes set State to newState and it will set State to futureState after 2s setState(newState);
 setState(futureState, 2000);